RedisLabs/redislabs-docs/content/kubernetes/active-active/create-reaadb.md

     example-aadb-1   active   Valid
     ```

-    In case of error, review the REAADB custom resource events and the Redis Enterprise operator logs.
+    In case of errors, review the REAADB custom resource events and the Redis Enterprise operator logs.